miia/dumbledore/doc/5-synthesis.md

 Once simulation yielded satisfactory results, synthesis was performed using Synopsys design Compiler; several different synthesis runs were performed starting from the same RTL netlist, and each time different constraints were imposed.

+## Critical path analysis ##

+First of all, a tentative synthesis and a quick critical path analysis was performed, to spot strongly unbalanced paths.

+A large critical path was found in the following route:
+- the old Program Counter value is output from the PC output register,
+- goes to the BPU,
+- passes through the corresponding BHT line, which predicts *taken*,
+- the *taken* prediction, in turn, causes the multiplexer inside the PC accumulator to select the *immediate* input and feed it into the PC accumulator
+- and the new Program Counter value is computed using the Ripple-Carry Adder inside the accumulator (which is actually responsible for most of the delay).

+Such a critical path was largely due to the type of adder used within the PC accumulator: once the RCA was swapped with a P4 adder and synthesis was repeated, the critical path was different and much closer to the delay of the less-critical paths.

+## Synthesis script ##

 The attached TCL script "pareto_2d" was used for this purpose; its algorithm is fully documented in code comments, but at a high level it works in the following way:

 - a loop selects the constraint for the clock period;